-A. Contracted members serving a school term of 140 full-time or part-time instructional days or more shall be credited with a year of teaching service.
-An experience step and educational attainment shall be provided to eligible members in each year of this agreement.

-During the first year (2007-2008) of this agreement, the salary schedule is renumbered beginning with Step 0.
-As a result of this renumbering, members who receive experience step movement will be placed at the same step number in the first year of the contract as in 2006-2007.
-Members who do not receive experience step movement will be placed at one step number lower than their 2006-2007 placement.

-During the second year (2008-2009) of this agreement Step 0 is eliminated and the salary schedule is renumbered beginning with the Step 0 once again.
-As a result, members who receive step movement will remain on the same step number in 2008-2009 as they were on in 2007-2008.
-Members who do not receive experience step movement will be placed at one step lower than their 2007-2008 placement.

-SALARY PLACEMENT LANE MOVEMENT MATRIX 2006-2007 THROUGH 2009-2010

-06-07 07-08 08-09 09-10

-06-07 1⇒⇒⇒⇒⇒⇒↓ 0

-ļļ.

-2 ⇒ 1⇒⇒⇒⇒⇒⇒↓ 0 0

-L

-3 2 ⇒ 1⇒⇒⇒⇒⇒⇒↓ 1

-ļ.

-4 3 2⇒ 2

-5 4 3 3

-6 5 4 4

-7 6 5 5

-↓ ↓ ↓↓↓ ↓ ↓

-Through Step 22 Through Step 21 Through Step 20 Through Step 20

-B. Those members who were at BA-90 Step 22 or BA-90 Master's Equivalency Step 20 in the 2006-2007 contract year and do not receive step movement will receive an "in lieu of step" in the amount of \$1,000, prorated by their 2007-2008 FTE, for the 2007-2008 contract year.

-Those members at BA-90 with Master's Step 21 or BA-90 with Doctorate Step 21 or ME-90 Step 19, who did not receive step movement in the 2007-2008 contract year, will receive an "in lieu of step" in the amount of \$1,000, prorated by their 2008-2009 FTE, for the 2008-2009 contract year.

-Those members at BA-90 with Master's Step 20 or BA-90 with Doctorate Step 20 or ME-90 Step 18, who did not receive step movement in the 2008-2009 contract year, will receive an "in lieu of step" in the amount of \$1,000, prorated by their 2009-2010 FTE, for the 2009-2010 contract year.

-- C. Vertical movement on the salary schedule shall be limited in any one year to two steps. - D. Fractional years of teaching, either through teaching full days on contracts for less than a full term or through teaching part of a day on full term contracts or part of an instructional day on contracts of less than a full term shall be converted to full school terms in determining creditable service, so long as the combined total equals 180 days or more.
+- A. Contracted members serving a school term of 140 full-time or part-time instructional days or more shall be credited with a year of teaching service. - B. Those members at BA-90 with Master's Step 20 or BA-90 with Doctorate Step 20 or ME-90 Step 18, who did not receive step movement in the 2015-2016 contract year, will receive an "in lieu of step" in the amount of \$1,000, prorated by their 2016-2017 FTE, for the 2016-2017 contract year. - An experience step and educational attainment shall be provided to eligible members in 2016-2017.
+Members on a plan of improvement are not eligible for step movement and educational attainment. - Members hired to begin work for the 2011-2012 school year and school years thereafter are required to have a Master's Degree after reaching BA 36 in order to continue to make lane movement. - C. Vertical movement on the salary schedule shall be limited in any one year to two steps. - D. Fractional years of teaching, either through teaching full days on contracts for less than a full term or through teaching part of a day on full term contracts or part of an instructional day on contracts of less than a full term shall be converted to full school terms in determining creditable service, so long as the combined total equals 180 days or more.
 Part-time teaching contracts must specify the term of the contract.
-Not more than 180 days toward a creditable year may be accrued in a school year. - E. A member serving for more than five consecutive days in a specific position and who is subsequently contracted for that specific position shall be allowed fractional experience creditable for salary placement and seniority in the District for days worked.

-- F. The District shall provide up to five years of prior experience credit for placement on the salary schedule, at time of hire. - G. Members who hold Certificates from the National Board of Professional Teaching Standards shall receive a \$2000 salary supplement each year for the life of the certificate or 10 years, whichever is shorter.
+Not more than 180 days toward a creditable year may be accrued in a school year. - E. A member serving for more than five consecutive days in a specific position and who is subsequently contracted for that specific position shall be allowed fractional experience creditable for salary placement and seniority in the District for days worked. - F. The District shall provide up to five years of prior experience credit for placement on the salary schedule, at time of hire. - G. Members who hold Certificates from the National Board of Professional Teaching Standards shall receive a \$2000 salary supplement each year for the life of the certificate or 10 years, whichever is shorter.
 A \$2000 payment shall also be paid for certificates or advanced training (for Occupational and Physical Therapists only) that the District judges to be comparable to that conferred by the National Board of Professional Teaching Standards.
 These supplements shall be paid by addenda, issued by Human Resources, within sixty (60) days of the completion of all required paperwork.
 A District committee shall be established to review requests; the Association will appoint two members to that committee.
-The decision of the District regarding eligibility for the supplemental payment shall be final. - H. The following are hard-to-fill positions nationwide.
+The decision of the District regarding eligibility for the supplemental payment shall be final.

+H. The following are hard-to-fill positions nationwide.
 The District may wish to compensate these positions with a supplemental wage: Audiologists, Psychologists, Occupational Therapists, Physical Therapists, Teachers of the Blind and Visually Impaired, Speech Language Pathologists, World Language Immersion Teachers.

-A committee will meet to make recommendations regarding the supplemental wage.
-The Executive Director of Human Resources or his designee will chair the committee.
-AEA may appoint two representatives to the committee.
-Other members of the committee will include a principal representative and administrative representatives from the Special Education, Curriculum, and Human Resources departments.
-Recommendation adoption would be at the sole discretion of the superintendent.